zeeshanarshad/legendaryfreelancer/README.md

 ## 🏷️ Founder

+**🦁 Legendary Freelancer**
-**👤 Muhammad Zeeshan Arshad**
+**Legend Muhammad Zeeshan Arshad**
-_aka Dr. Legend / Legend of Allah_
+_Also known as Dr. Legend / Legend of Allah_

-A developer, researcher, and believer striving to build a generation of freelancers who live, earn, and grow with Imaan.
+A developer, researcher, and believer striving to build a generation of legendary freelancers who live, earn, and grow with Imaan.

 ---